i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC18F/README.md

 ## 4. Wait for PSU Power Up and Device Start Up in Code

-* PWRTS is enabled thus cpu will start after 64ms.
+* PWRTS is enabled thus CPU will start after 64ms.

 * Adiitional power supply unit timing to power up is depended on the circuit specification.